 Quick Guides - The Bath Blend Baseline Templates for Moodle

-Our approach to course delivery from September 2020 and beyond will be blended, and we have called this the Bath Blend.
-To enable staff to deliver the Bath Blend on Moodle, we have launched the Bath Blend Baseline for Moodle.
-Additionally, we have also launched a new Moodle Essential Information Area and theme for existing courses, and two new Unit templates (details below).
-A Course-Level template is also in development.
+The University's approach to course delivery is called the Bath Blend.
+To enable staff to deliver the Bath Blend within Moodle, we have a Bath Blend Baseline for Moodle and have developed a Moodle Essential Information Area, which appears at the top of every Moodle unit page.
+Unit and course-level templates are also available.

 We recommend that you work as a team across a Course, under the co-ordination of a nominated Course Contact, to ensure a consistent approach for students across their Course.
 The recommendation is for each Course to have a corresponding Moodle Course page (that is, a landing page for the Course, with key information such as a programme handbooks and a forum to build a sense of community and engagement at Course level) that is linked to the individual Moodle Units in that Course.
 For each Moodle Unit, it is essential that there is a clear and consistent layout to key information and resources that is similar, or coherent, across the entire Course.
 In other words, there is a coherent look and feel to each Moodle Unit in a Course.
 You do not have to use our templates to achieve this, but for staff who need a structured example, or want to start afresh on a blank page, our templates provide a great starting point to developing your pages.